Jazz / Jazz Fusion

 During the Montreal Jazz Festival this year, however, he brought a new type of performance to the stage: fully improvised sets of music.
 Having already performed a set with drummer Larnell Lewis on the second night of the festival, he took to Gesù again on July 2nd with guitarist Mark Lettieri, famously of Snarky Puppy, and his longtime collaborator Ronny Desinor on drums.

-Before the music started it was confirmed that this evening would mark just the second time the two would play together in any capacity (certainly the first time in trio with Desinor), which presented the audience with the unique opportunity to watch a new musical friendship between two heavyweights take shape in real time.
+Before the music started, it was confirmed that this evening would mark just the second time the two would play together in any capacity (certainly the first time in a trio with Desinor), which presented the audience with the unique opportunity to watch a new musical friendship between two heavyweights take shape in real time.

 The start of the set seemed to have an emphasis on improvising pieces that felt like fully formed songs.
 Members of the band took turns starting tunes, each time jumping in headfirst with a fully formed groove, chord progression, or bassline.
 They exchanged solos and came up with bridges to their pieces that did well to drive the music forward.
 There were points in the set where one could be forgiven for not having realized that the music hadn’t been written beforehand.
 While undoubtedly an impressive feat, this did come off as somewhat safe at times.
 The music could have used more space for spontaneity, as Dupuis, Lettieri, and Desinor were at times more loyal to their initial ideas than was necessary.